collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 For example, when I first wanted to contribute to the DangoCon US website, I was not a maintainer, so I did not have write permission to the repo.
 Remember that I said that when you create a user account, you own all of your repos and have write permission to all of them.

 So, I made a copy of the DjangoCon US website repo in my user account.
 This is called a fork.
 I owned the fork.
-I aas the only user with write permission to it, unless I were to give permission to someone else, such as a maintainer, when I was submitting a pull request.
+I was the only user with write permission to it, unless I were to give permission to someone else, such as a maintainer, when I was submitting a pull request.

+Typically, you make a change to the fork and submit a pull request to the original repo.
+If a DjangoCon US website maintainer approves the pull request he or she will pull the changes into the DjangoCon US website repo.

+This is the "Fork and Pull" Model.

 </td></tr>

 <!--
-make the changes, and submit a pull request for the changes to be pulled into the DjangoCon US website repo.
-This is the "Fork and Pull" Model.

-users come across repos they want to contribute to but don’t have write permission to and need to fork it to contribute.

 with my user name in the URL (an organizational account can also fork a repo, but less commmon).
 The fork would be an exact copy of the original repo at the time it was forked.
 I could make any changes to the fork that I wanted, and the original repo will not be affected unless I submitted a pull request and a project maintainer pulled my changes into the DjangoCon US website repository.
 If I would delete the fork, the original DjangoCon US website repo would not be deleted.

 Forks can be used to propose a change to the original repository, or can be the starting point for a new idea (depending on the license)